Fouga/cidre/README.md

 About
 -----
 This is a fork of the [CIDRE repository](https://github.com/smithk/cidre).
 The only modification of the code is concerned the way the images are loaded.
 It is adjusted to our in-house 2-photon microscopy data.
-The

 Details of the [CIDRE](https://github.com/smithk/cidre) algorithm are described in